emard/esp32blesynscan/README.md

 Mount's serial TTL port is half-duplex and it seems that mount has hardware loopback.
-So everything that is send to the mount, mount immediately echoes it.
+So everything that esp32 sends to the mount, the mount immediately echoes it.

+In the code there is echo cancellation built in to reduce BLE traffic, run faster and save energy.

-Mount and synscan cannon send at the same time.
+Mount and esp32 cannot send at the same time.
 If synscan tries to send while mount sends, then received data will be just noise.

+Received bytes are occasionaly wrong with typically one of the bits that should be 0 errorenously received as 1.
+This happens less often when mount is just powered one and more often after alignment when mount is driving motors for tracking.

 # Connection